maxx-420/SpaceX-Programs/README.md

 App live on : https://test-assignment-13852.firebaseapp.com/

+Google page Insight Scores:
+- Mobile - 85-90
+- Desktop - 95+

 - App is SSR ready.
-- ARIA Accessibility - ADDED
+- Web Accessibility - ADDED
+- Unit test for components
 - Page load - https://gtmetrix.com/reports/test-assignment-13852.firebaseapp.com/zqKz7oUQ

 **Please note that gzip and server-side caching is not currrently implemented in the firebase hosted app, and therefore performance markers still have room for improvement